Learn More

 Diagnostic Medical Sonography Degree Program - Associate of Applied Science

-To prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+To prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the Abdominal-Extended Sonography and Obstetrics and Gynecology Sonography concentrations.

 The Diagnostic Medical Sonography Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC/DMS).

 Individuals interested in enrolling in the Diagnostic Medical Sonography Program must apply to the program.
-Diagnostic Medical Sonography admission forms, criteria and admission procedures are available from the Diagnostic Medical Sonography Program or by visiting www.lit.edu.
+Diagnostic Medical Sonography admission forms, criteria, and admission procedures are available from the Diagnostic Medical Sonography Program or by visiting www.lit.edu.
 Applications are online only.
-The applications open the first business day in January until the last day in February.
-Applicants will be notified by May 15th if they have or have not been chosen for the program by the applications committee.
+The applications open on the first business day in January and close on the last day in February.
+Applicants will be notified by May 15th whether they have or have not been chosen for the program by the applications committee.
 Selected applicants will begin the program in the Summer I semester.

-Upon completion of the Diagnostic Medical Sonography Program and the Advanced Certificate in Diagnostic Medical Sonography, students will be eligible to take examinations for the American Registry of Diagnostic Medical Sonographers (ARDMS) certification in the specialty area of Abdomen and Obstetrics/Gynecology (OB/GYN).
+Upon completion of the Diagnostic Medical Sonography Program, students will be eligible to take examinations for the American Registry of Diagnostic Medical Sonographers (ARDMS) certification in the specialty areas of Abdomen-Extended and Obstetrics/Gynecology (OB/GYN).

-The number of students accepted into the program is limited to space available in clinical agencies.
+The number of students accepted into the program is limited to the space available in clinical agencies.